Ravenholdt-TC/SimcScripts/README.md

 4. Wait for the simulation to run until it says it's done.
 5. The resulting CSV file will be in the `reports` folder.

+Currently the RelicSimulation expects WeaponItemLevel increases in steps of three and will interpolate steps in between for a smoother graph and less sim time.

 The result is a CSV file containing the DPS increases for each Relic or Relic Item Level compared to the Template profile.
-Its structure has been created to fit what we import using Google Charts on the Ravenholdt-TC website.
+Its structure has been created to fit what we import using Google Charts on the Ravenholdt-TC/HeroDamage website.
 Thus, the CSV content includes annotations and zero values to fill for an equal amount of columns.

 Special Relic simulation settings can be set in `SimcRelicConfig.simc`.